Bowser's Fury: Reception

 Super Mario 3D World + Bowser’s Fury was the best-selling game for February 2021 in the United States.

 Reviewers noted the game's "experimental" nature, both in its inventive approach to the series' first fully open world, foretelling future Mario games, and its lack of technical polish relative to the series' standards, exemplified by its noticeable drops in framerate and unperfected ideas.
 The game's foray into a fully open world challenged the Mario tradition of leisurely, "meticulously designed obstacle courses", wrote Polygon, and instead presented as an improvisational rumpus room filled with colorful distractions, messy and warm.
 On the technical end, the game's framerate drops made Kotaku's reviewer desire for more powerful hardware.

-Some reviewers were vexed over frequent interruptions of the game's fury event, especially towards the end of the game, but others felt an adrenaline rush at the event's added challenge and unpredictability.
+Some reviewers were frustrated with the frequent interruptions caused by the Fury Bowser event, especially towards the end of the game, but others praised it as an adrenaline rush due to the added challenge and unpredictability.
 After a few hours, Ars Technica found the game repetitive and sparse, returning to the same areas for some challenges with only minor novelty.
 GameSpot too acknowledged a number of uninspired repeat challenges, exacerbated by the fury event's intrusion while pursuing some of the harder Shine tokens.
 Polygon appreciated the fury countdown's visibility, likened to the Mario level timers of prior games.

 The game was nominated for Best Family Game at The Game Awards 2021.